ypaialex/ptdt/README.md

 Individuals must be assigned unique IDs.
 It is this unique ID that allows `ptdt` to map individuals from their "Individual ID" in the `PRS file` to their appropriate "Individual ID" in the `Structure file`.

+**Important note about multiplex families**

+`Ptdt` is compatible with multiplex families.
+For each additional proband beyond simplex, create an additional row in the `Structure file`, with each row containing Father IID, Mother IID, and Proband IID.
+For example, a family with three probands would have three rows in the `Structure file`.

 ## 2) Basic usage

 All `pTDT` commands must begin by calling 1) Python and 2) `pTDT` as follows: